nus-cs2030s/2324-s2/docs/unix/essentials.md

        1      11      64 test.txt
 ```

 The first command redirects the output from `wc` to a file named `test.count`, so you do not see anything printed to the output anymore.
-We can check by running `cat` on the new file `test.count` -- indeed the original output from `wc` is now stored in the file `test.count`.
+We can check by running `cat` on the new file `test.count` &mdash; indeed the original output from `wc` is now stored in the file `test.count`.

 If we repeat the command `wc test.txt > test.count` again, you can see that the file has been
 overwritten with the output from `wc` again.
 But if we replace `>` with `>>`, a new line is concatenated into `test.count`.
 So the file now has two lines.